dumyy/handpose/realtime_demo/readme.md

 ## Something else

-when you are testing, 30cm -40 cm is a good choice for your hand to the camera.
+When you are testing, 30cm -40 cm is a good choice for your hand to the camera.

 The end GUI shot is like the follow show.